NEVADA COUNTY

 If I joined a CCA, would my electricity rates go up?

-More information on this wonderful opportunity will become available to citizens in the coming year.
+More information on this wonderful opportunity will become available to citizens at the end of this year.

 NC-CAN - A Focus On Youth Actions